ole00/afterburner/README.md

 * single 24 pin ZIF socket for 16V8, 20V8 and 22V10 GALs.
 The adapter for GAL20V8 is no longer needed.
 * simpler connection to MT3608 module (no need to modify the module)
 * both Through Hole and SMT footprints present on a single PCB.
-This allows to mix & match SMT and TH parts based on your skills and availability.
+This allows to mix & match SMT and TH parts based on your skills and components availability.

 Drawbacks compared to the old Afterburner design:

-* more parts required, most notably the digial pot MCP4131 and a shift register 74hc595
+* more parts required, most notably the digital pot MCP4131 and a shift register 74hc595
 * a few more steps during initial VPP calibration.
 But once the calibration is done it does not need to be changed for different GAL chips.
 * the PCB design for etched  board is no longer provided because of the higher complexity.
 Please use a PCB fabrication service or use the older Afterburner design (see above).